English Official Site about Karatsu: Karatsu https://www.karatsu-kankou.jp/en/

 Niji-no-matsubara, Rainbow Pine Grove

-Niji-no-Matsubara is a 360-year-old pine forest located in Karatsu, Saga.
-It spans a width of 400 to 700 meters, stretches about 4 kilometers in length, and covers a total area of 240 hectares.
-It is renowned as one of Japan’s three most beautiful pine groves, alongside Miho-no-Matsubara and Kehi-no-Matsubara.
+Niji-no-Matsubara is a 360-year-old pine forest in Karatsu, Saga, spanning approximately 4 kilometers in length and 400–700 meters in width, with a total area of 240 hectares.
+It is celebrated as one of Japan’s Three Great Pine Groves, alongside Miho-no-Matsubara in Shizuoka and Kehi-no-Matsubara in Fukui.

-The forest was originally planted by the feudal lord Terazawa Hirotaka to protect against the strong winds and tides of Karatsu Bay.
-Today, it is a popular tourist destination and is listed among the 100 most beautiful places in Japan.
+The grove was originally planted by the domain lord Terazawa Hirotaka to serve as a natural windbreak and tidal barrier for Karatsu Bay.
+Today, it is a popular scenic destination and has been designated as one of the 100 Most Beautiful Places in Japan.

 More about Pine, Click here.

-1. Toyotomi Hideyoshi and the Cicadas: While passing through the pine grove on his way to Nagoya Castle, Toyotomi Hideyoshi was annoyed by the noisy cicadas and shouted, “Shut up!”
-Miraculously, they stopped singing.
+1. Hideyoshi and the Cicadas: As Toyotomi Hideyoshi passed through the grove, he was annoyed by the sound of cicadas and shouted, “Be silent!”
+Legend says they stopped chirping immediately.

-6. Geographical Alignment: If you draw a line connecting the east edge of Taka Island and the west edge of Kashiwa Island, it will pass through the center of Niji-No-Matsubara.
+6. Perfect Alignment: A straight line drawn between the eastern tip of Taka Island and the western tip of Kashiwa Island passes directly through the center of the pine grove.